Christianity in the 1st century: Death and resurrection

 Jesus' life was ended by his execution by crucifixion.
 His early followers believed that three days after his death, Jesus rose bodily from the dead.
-Paul's letters and the Gospels contain reports of a number of post-resurrection appearances.
-Progressively, Jewish scriptures were reexamined in light of Jesus's teachings to explain the crucifixion and visionary post-mortem experiences of Jesus, and the resurrection of Jesus "signalled for earliest believers that the days of eschatological fulfilment were at hand."
-Some New Testament accounts were understood not as mere visionary experiences, but rather as real appearances in which those present are told to touch and see.
+Paul's letters and the Gospels contain reports of a number of appearances after his death and burial.

+Conservative Christian scholars (in addition to apologists and theologians) generally present these as being descriptions of real appearances of a resurrected and transformed physical body.
+According to N.T.
+Wright, there is substantial unanimity among the early Christian writers (first and second century) that Jesus had been bodily raised from the dead.
+Craig L. Blomberg argues there are sufficient arguments for the historicity of the resurrection.
+In secular and Liberal Christian scholarship, these appearances are argued to be descriptions of visionary post-mortem experiences of Jesus.
+According to this view, Jesus' death was reinterpreted as an eschatological event, feeding ecstatic experiences of Jesus, and the sense of Jesus being alive "signalled for earliest believers that the days of eschatological fulfilment were at hand."
+Gerd Lüdemann argues that Peter had a vision of Jesus, induced by his feelings of guilt for betraying Jesus.
+The vision elevated this feeling of guilt, and Peter experienced it as a real appearance of Jesus, raised from dead.

-The resurrection of Jesus gave the impetus in certain Christian sects to the exaltation of Jesus to the status of divine Son and Lord of God's Kingdom and the resumption of their missionary activity.
+The belief in the resurrection of Jesus gave the impetus in certain Christian sects to the exaltation of Jesus to the status of divine Son and Lord of God's Kingdom and the resumption of their missionary activity.
 His followers expected Jesus to return within a generation and begin the Kingdom of God.

-Apostolic Age

-Traditionally, the period from the death of Jesus until the death of the last of the Twelve Apostles is called the Apostolic Age, after the missionary activities of the apostles.
-According to the Acts of the Apostles the Jerusalem church began at Pentecost with some 120 believers, in an "upper room," believed by some to be the Cenacle, where the apostles received the Holy Spirit and emerged from hiding following the death and resurrection of Jesus to preach and spread his message.